parrt/cs601/lectures/page.generation.md

 The mantra of every experienced web application developer is the same: _thou shalt separate business logic from display_.

-One look at the following should give you the idea (taken from a Jetty example):
+One look at the following servlet should give you the idea (taken from an old Jetty example):

 ```java
 public void completeSections() {